Leave a Message

 The problem with this strategy is that real estate markets move on momentum.
 A property receives the highest level of attention, views, and showing requests during its first 14 days on the market.
 When you launch at an unrealistic price point, you completely waste this prime window of high visibility.

-The Lowball Cycle:
+The Lowball Offer Cycle:

 Let’s Talk